Ontological argument: Baruch Spinoza

 In Spinoza's Short Treatise on God, Man, and His Well-Being, he wrote a section titled "Treating of God and What Pertains to Him", in which he discusses God's existence and what God is.
 He starts off by saying: "whether there is a God, this, we say, can be proved".
-His proof for God follows a similar structure as Descartes' ontological argument.
+His proof for God follows a similar structure as Descartes's ontological argument.
 Descartes attempts to prove God's existence by arguing that there "must be some one thing that is supremely good, through which all good things have their goodness".
 Spinoza's argument differs in that he does not move straight from the conceivability of the greatest being to the existence of God, but rather uses a deductive argument from the idea of God.
 Spinoza says that man's ideas do not come from himself, but from some sort of external cause.
 Thus the things whose characteristics a man knows must have come from some prior source.
 So, if man has the idea of God, then God must exist before this thought, because man cannot create an idea of his own imagination.

 Gottfried Leibniz

-Gottfried Wilhelm Leibniz saw a problem with Descartes' ontological argument: that Descartes had not asserted the coherence of a "supremely perfect" being.
+Gottfried Wilhelm Leibniz saw a problem with Descartes's ontological argument: that Descartes had not asserted the coherence of a "supremely perfect" being.
 He proposed that, unless the coherence of a supremely perfect being could be demonstrated, the ontological argument fails.
 Leibniz saw perfection as impossible to analyse; therefore, it would be impossible to demonstrate that all perfections are incompatible.
-He reasoned that all perfections can exist together in a single entity, and that Descartes' argument is still valid.
+He reasoned that all perfections can exist together in a single entity, and that Descartes's argument is still valid.

 Mulla Sadra

 Mulla Sadra (c.
-1571/2 – 1640) was an Iranian Shia Islamic philosopher who was influenced by earlier Muslim philosophers such as Avicenna and Suhrawardi, as well as the Sufi metaphysician Ibn 'Arabi.
+1571/2–1640) was an Iranian Shia Islamic philosopher who was influenced by earlier Muslim philosophers such as Avicenna and Suhrawardi, as well as the Sufi metaphysician Ibn 'Arabi.
 Sadra discussed Avicenna's arguments for the existence of God, claiming that they were not a priori.
 He rejected the argument on the basis that existence precedes essence, or that the existence of human beings is more fundamental than their essence.

 Sadra put forward a new argument, known as Seddiqin Argument or Argument of the Righteous.
 The argument attempts to prove the existence of God through the reality of existence, and to conclude with God's pre-eternal necessity.
 In this argument, a thing is demonstrated through itself, and a path is identical with the goal.
 In other arguments, the truth is attained from an external source, such as from the possible to the necessary, from the originated to the eternal origin, or from motion to the unmoved mover.
 In the argument of the righteous, there is no middle term other than the truth.
 His version of the ontological argument can be summarized as follows: